barbarer/py4e-int/_sources/files/textFiles.rst

 information about the mbox format, see https://en.wikipedia.org/wiki/Mbox.

-.. shortanswer:: file-text-sa-from

-    What is the difference between "From " and "From:" in the previous codeblock?

 To break the file into lines, there is a special character that represents the "end of the line" called the *newline* character.